Bleeding may result from abnormalities in

 Collagen is a protein that is important in maintaining strong blood vessels in the body.
 When collagen is abnormal or abnormal substances in the blood get into vessel walls, the vessels weaken and bleeding can develop.

-Fragile blood vessels cause bleeding under the skin, leading to tiny red, purple or brown spots on the skin (petechiae), red or purple blemishes or bruises (purpura), and bruising.
+Fragile blood vessels cause bleeding under the skin, leading to tiny red, purple or brown spots on the skin (petechiae), slightly larger spots that look like bruises (purpura), or still larger areas of bruising (ecchymoses).
+They may appear red or purple in people with lighter skin and brown or black in those with darker skin.
 Most disorders caused by fragile blood vessels do not cause serious blood loss.
 The genetic disorder hereditary hemorrhagic telangiectasia Hereditary Hemorrhagic Telangiectasia (HHT) Hereditary hemorrhagic telangiectasia is a hereditary disorder in which blood vessels are malformed, making them fragile and prone to bleeding.
 Dilated blood vessels (telangiectasia) are present... read more is an exception.

 Abnormalities of collagen in the blood vessels may occur in scurvy Vitamin C Deficiency In countries with low rates of food insecurity, vitamin C deficiency can occur from a diet low in vitamin C, but severe deficiency (causing scurvy) is uncommon.
 Not eating enough fresh fruits... read more (due to lack of vitamin C in the diet) and in Ehlers-Danlos syndrome Ehlers-Danlos Syndromes Ehlers-Danlos syndromes are rare hereditary disorders of connective tissue that result in unusually flexible joints, very elastic skin, and fragile tissues.
 These syndromes are caused by a defect... read more and other rare hereditary connective tissue disorders, including Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
 This syndrome is caused... read more , osteogenesis imperfecta Osteogenesis Imperfecta Osteogenesis imperfecta is a hereditary disorder that disrupts the proper formation of bones and makes bones abnormally fragile.
 This disorder is caused by mutations in certain genes.
 Typical... read more , and pseudoxanthoma elasticum Pseudoxanthoma Elasticum Pseudoxanthoma elasticum is a rare hereditary disorder of connective tissue that causes abnormalities in the skin, eyes, and blood vessels.
 Connective tissue is the tough, often fibrous tissue... read more , leading to an increased risk of bleeding in these disorders.